spf13/cobra/README.md

     > go install github.com/spf13/cobra/cobra

-This will create the cobra executable under your go path bin directory!
+This will create the cobra executable under your `$GOPATH/bin` directory.

 ### cobra init